agabor/docs/_includes/cloudcode/cloud-code.md

 The client will receive a successful response to the delete request after the handler terminates, regardless of how the `afterDelete` terminates.
 For instance, the client will receive a successful response even if the handler throws an exception.
 Any errors that occurred while running the handler can be found in the Cloud Code log.

 ### Predefined Classes
-If you want to use `afterDelete` for a predefined class in the Parse JavaScript SDK (e.g. [Parse.User]({{ site.apis.js }}classes/Parse.User.html)), you should not pass a String for the first argument.
+If you want to use `afterDelete` for a predefined class in the MSG JavaScript SDK (e.g. [Parse.User]({{ site.apis.js }}classes/Parse.User.html)), you should not pass a String for the first argument.
 Instead, you should pass the class itself, for example:

 ```javascript
 Parse.Cloud.afterDelete(Parse.User, async (request) => {